-Subject Companies Act, 1956 Irani Committee Companies Bill, 2008 Clause 37 Shares with differential rights Allowed.
+Subject Companies Act, 1956 Irani Committee Companies Bill, 2009 Clause 37 Shares with differential rights Allowed.
 No change.
 Provide clarity where needed in the rules.
 Shares with different rights as to dividend/voting not allowed.
 Clauses 175, 2(1)(zm) Remuneration to Management Total remuneration paid to directors / managers of a public company cannot exceed 11% of net profits.
 Govt approval needed for remuneration if company not making profits.
 Amount of remuneration to be left to shareholders.
 Definition of what comprises remuneration to be prescribed in rules.
 As recommended by Irani Committee.
 Employee stock options can also be issued to directors/officers/employees of holding company or subsidiary.
 Employee stock options can be issued to directors/officers/employees of company.
-Recognition of No provision; such agreements are covered by Recognise such agreements so as to avoid Not implemented. joint ventures contract law. possible conflict between company law and contract law. not imprementeu.
+Recognition of joint ventures No provision; such agreements are covered by contract law.
+Recognise such agreements so as to avoid possible conflict between company law and contract law.
+Not implemented.

-Sources: The Companies Bill, 2008; Irani Committee Report; Companies Act, 1956; PRS
+Sources: The Companies Bill, 2009; Irani Committee Report; Companies Act, 1956; PRS